 2. AIoT NAS Registration Request message.

+3. AIOTF routing information in AS, if available.

+4. Follow-up message indication

+NOTE 4: Follow-up message indication is used to indicate NG-RAN by the AIOTF whether there will be more DO-A data transmission from the AIoT Device and/or DL signalling sent to the AIoT Device.
+Follow-up message indication will be defined and aligned with RAN WG.

-3. AIOTF routing information in AS, if available.NOTE 1: Whether the AIoT Device identifier and AIOTF routing information are combined or are separate will be coordinated with SA WG3.
+NOTE 5: Whether the AIoT Device identifier and AIOTF routing information are combined or are separate will be coordinated with SA WG3.

-NOTE 2: The form of the permanent AIoT Device identifier will be coordinated with SA WG3.
+NOTE 6: The form of the permanent AIoT Device identifier will be coordinated with SA WG3.